namansharma3007/Student-Management-System/README.md

 # Student-Management-System
 __Prerequisites__

-Step 1) You need to install libraries writtedn in code
+Step 1) You need to install libraries writted at the begning of the code

 __-> Database will automatically appear when you insert your first entry__